AElfProject/aelf-docs/docs/quick-start/node-operators/set-up-a-node-on-testnet/index.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: Run a Testnet Node
+title: Set up a node on testnet
 description: How to join Testnet
 ---

-# How to Join the Testnet

 **Description**: Instructions for setting up and running an aelf testnet node using Docker or binaries, including database setup and configuration.

 **Purpose**: To provide detailed guidance on configuring, deploying, and maintaining an aelf testnet node, facilitating testing and development of decentralized applications.

 You can run an aelf node using Docker (recommended) or GitHub binaries.
 Before starting, install the necessary tools and frameworks.
-Detailed instructions are in the [environment setup](/tools/smart-contract-templates/development-environment/) section.
+Detailed instructions are in the [environment setup](/tools/setup-local-environment/node-operator/) section.

 ## Steps to Set Up a Node: